mpolidori/python-oxd/README.md

       our legs away in a cocoon of black opaques!'

 +    1.1  A substance for producing opaque areas on negatives.

+  ORIGIN

+  Late Middle English opake, from Latin opacus ‘darkened’.
+The current spelling (rare before the 19th century) has been influenced by the French form.

+  PRONUNCIATION

+  /oʊˈpeɪk/, /ōˈpāk/

 ```